Nhatvii/MathUtil/README.md

-# Welcome to Nh?t Vi respository
+# Welcome to Nhat Vi respository
 This repository contains the source of a simple Java app.
 It is used to demonstrate the CI- Continuous Integration process, a part of Introduction to Software Engineering course at FPT University HCMC Campus

 ## You will find in this repo: